Newsletter

 Methodology

-Observed public viewer counts are attention signals, not sales, revenue, or conversion signals.
+Observed public viewer counts are room-size signals, not orders, margin, buyer mix, or official rank.

 Timezone